ZerBea/hcxdumptool/README.md

 it is not a honey pot

-Unsupported: Windows OS, macOS, Android, emulators or wrappers!
+Unsupported: Big endian systems, Windows OS, macOS, Android, emulators or wrappers!

 Detailed description